In May 2019, the Scottish Government revealed its design for a deposit return scheme, including the proposed 20p deposit and target materials.

-The concept of a “deposit return” system for drinks containers is nothing new.
-Many people will remember getting money back for their “ginger” deposit bottles in the past but, rather than being limited to those brands which choose to operate their own deposit bottle return scheme, modern national deposit return schemes (DRS) require everyone producing and selling drinks in single-use containers to take part.
+The concept of a deposit return system for drink containers is nothing new.
+Many people will remember cashing in their 'glass cheques' in the past but, rather than being limited to individual brands choosing to operate their own bottle return scheme, modern-day nationwide deposit return schemes require everyone producing and selling drinks in single-use containers to take part.

 Schemes like this are already operating successfully in many countries across Europe and in several US and Australian states.
 Scotland is proud to be the first UK nation to embrace the idea.
 The scheme is designed to deliver two major benefits.
 It will ensure that materials are recycled to the very highest standards, helping to build a circular economy and it will also reduce the incidence of litter.
 As well as making Scotland a cleaner, greener place to live and visit, this will protect our ecosystems and save millions of pounds in clean-up and other associated costs.